 All eligible school districts may apply for Title IV, Part A funds.
 Eligible districts are not mandated to apply for Title IV, Part A. Rural school districts may REAP their Title IV, Part A funds to leverage the use of federal monies for all ESSA programs.
-To learn more, click here.
+To learn more, visit https://bit.ly/41wlg6P.

 4. My district is part of a consortium.
-Can music education still be part of what is considered for Title IV, Part A funding?
+Can arts education still be part of what is considered for Title IV, Part A funding?

-For music educators who are working in a district that is part of a consortium, you may find a useful seat at the planning table along with your colleagues in the other consortium districts.
-Work with music educators in the consortium districts and determine what might be a shared ask based on your collective needs assessment work, such as shared professional development offerings.
+For arts educators who are working in a district that is part of a consortium, you may find a useful seat at the planning table along with your colleagues in the other consortium districts.
+Work with arts educators in the consortium districts and determine what might be a shared ask based on your collective needs assessment work, such as shared professional development offerings.